What you need to know about Medicare enrollment periods

 Medicare enrollment checklist

-When you’re ready to sign up for Medicare, you have three options.
+When you’re ready to sign up for a Medicare benefit plan, you have three options.
 Apply by phone, online or in person at a U.S. Social Security Administration office.

 NOTE: If you want to apply in person, it’s best to make an appointment first.